Risk assessment for organic swine health: Common organic swine housing

 Since the requirements of organic swine systems require outdoor access and greater space requirements per animal than conventional systems, breeds and breeding management are very important for producers.
 The environment (geographical location, housing, contact with other animals) of the animal is one of the most important determinants of disease risk and exposure for organic swine.
 Typical controlled animal feeding operation (CAFO) production is characterized by slatted flooring; no bedding, controlled feeding, and strict production sectioning and isolation between groups.
 Typical organic systems include the following:

 Hoop house/ traditional barn system

-Simple structures originally developed in Canada, built at low cost, approximately a $4 (USD) reduction per pig.
+Simple structures originally developed in Canada, built at low cost, approximately a US$4 reduction per pig.
 These structures allow for low-odor, high ventilation, but in colder temperate zones, hoop buildings present challenges for producers to overcome, including proper bedding and disease management.
 They are used by organic and conventional producers alike to manage large fluctuations of pig flow numbers for larger systems.
 Traditional barn structures, with access to both indoor and outdoor environments are also common systems for producers.